shahanakattil/Sustainability-workshop/Instructions/Lab8: Reduce-Carbon-Emissions-for-Azure-Workloads.md

    ![](../media/5.5.png)

-3. Use filters to identify each individual resourge group emission contribution and trends.
+3. Use filters to identify each individual resource group emission contribution and trends.

    ![](../media/5.6.png)